placekit/client-js/README.md

 #### `countryByIP` option

-Set `countryByIP` to `true` when you don't know which country users will search addresses in.
+Set `countryByIP` to `true` when you don't know which country users will search locations in.
 In that case, the option `countries` will be used as a fallback if the user's country is not supported:

 ```js
 pk.search('123 ave', {